niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 We can use the DTM to investigate in more complex ways the relationship between the lexical and the literary vocabulary.

+[^1]: 	N. Veldhuis, *Religion, Literature, and Scholarship: The Sumerian Composition "Nanše and the Birds"*.
+Cuneiform Monographs 22.
+Leiden: Brill 2004.

 [ETCSL]: http://etcsl.orinst.ox.ac.uk
 [DCCLT]: http://oracc.org/dcclt